 Why you feel icky + What to do about it

-Adrienne says, the reason you don’t feel good about what you’re selling is because you haven’t truly connected with the how your course… program… coaching… service… whatever it is…
+Adrienne says the reason you don’t feel good about what you’re selling is that you haven’t truly connected with how your course… program… coaching… service… whatever it is…

 You don’t yet understand how you (and through you, your offer) impact someone’s life.

 Without that connection, the conviction just isn’t there.

 This is what Adrienne challenges: